-There are a total of 16 combinations of target block types and corruption types, as shown in Table I. We perform 10 corruptions per combination.
-Out of 160 corruptions, 131 were detected by the location invariants and 7 were detected by the consistency invariants (all 7 were content corruptions of metadata blocks in the journal).
+There are a total of 16 combinations of target block types and corruption types, as shown in Table 1.
+We perform 10 corruptions per combination.
+Out of 160 corruptions, 131 were detected by the location invariants and 7 were detected by the consistency invariants (all were content corruptions of metadata blocks in the journal).
 We analyzed the remaining 22 corruptions that did not trigger any invariant violations.
 There are two situations in which we miss corruption events, but the "corruptions" do not affect file system integrity.
 In the case of random content corruptions to journal metadata, much of the space in the block is unused and corruptions to the unused area have no effect on the block semantics.
 Together, these cases account for 14 of the missed corruptions.
 Similarly, when unused space in a journaled metadata block is corrupted, which occurred in one case, no invariants are violated.
 We verified that the corrupted space was unused by logging the range of bytes corrupted and examining the target blocks.
 The final 7 missed corruptions were all lost checkpoint writes.
 In each case, we verified that these writes were safe to omit because there was already a newer version of the block committed to the journal.
 In all the 22 cases where we didn't catch the corruption, the e2fsck offline checker also reported that the file system was consistent.

-5.1.2.
-Corrupting Btrfs.
+5.1.2 Corrupting Btrfs

 Testing the Btrfs location invariants is less involved, since the invariants are simpler, as described in Section 3.3.
 A buggy write in Btrfs can be redirected to overwrite an existing data or metadata block, lost, or redirected to the wrong free block.
-We simulated metadata blocks being misdirected by the file system by changing the block's header to match the new, incorrect location, and updating the block checksum accordingly, before feeding the block to Recon.
+We simulated a metadata block being misdirected by the file system by changing the block's header to match the new, incorrect location, and updating the block checksum accordingly.
 Our checker always detected misdirections that cause overwrites of allocated data or metadata.
-Lost writes or writes that are misdirected to an incorrect free block are always detected by Recon during transaction processing, when a new pointer is found to a block that is missing from its write cache [Fryer et al. 2012].
-Lost superblock writes can potentially go undetected unless the lack of commit causes future operations to be treated as invalid.
-One way to mitigate this would be to check correspondence between sync() operations and a commit that Recon observes.
-Since system calls themselves are not visible at the block layer, this type of check is outside the current scope of Recon.
+Lost writes or writes that are misdirected to an incorrect free block are always detected by Recon during transaction processing, when a new pointer is found to a block that is missing from its write cache [10].

-5.2.
-Performance
+5.2 Performance

-5.2.1.
-Setup.
-To measure Recon's overhead, we select three workload profiles with different behaviors from the Filebench workload generator [Filebench 2011].
-We modify the workloads from their original versions in order to provide more realistic working set sizes for modern storage systems.
-The varmail profile performs many small, synchronous writes on a set of 250,000 files.
-The webserver profile reads many small files concurrently (100 threads) in a large directory hierarchy (approximately 250,000 files, on average four levels deep), while appending to a log.
-The ms_nfs profile simulates a single-threaded network file server, operating on a file system (100,000 files) with a
+For benchmarking, we select three workload profiles with different behaviors from the Filebench workload generator.
+The varmail profile performs many small, synchronous writes.
+The webserver profile reads many small files concurrently (100 threads) in a large directory hierarchy (250,000 files), while appending to a log.
+The ms_nfs profile simulates a network file server, operating on a file system with a file size distribution from a study of Windows desktops [23].